mediar-ai/screenpipe/README.md

 bunx @screenpipe/create-pipe@latest
 ```

-screenpipe has a plugin system called "pipe" which lets you run code in a sandboxed environment within the Rust code, [read more](https://docs.screenpi.pe/docs/plugins)
+screenpipe has a plugin system called "pipe" which lets you create desktop app in nextjs in a sandboxed environment within our Rust code, [read more](https://docs.screenpi.pe/docs/plugins)

 ## other examples